anhitsa/OOP_class/parser/README.md

 ## Usage

 - Enter mathematical commands, e.g., "add 3 4 5 6", "sub 10 2", "pow 2 6", etc.
+- To write a command in history later to be executed, type 'create' befor a command, e.g. "create add 3 4 5 6"
+- Use "run" to execute all the commands in history.
 - Use "quit" to exit the program.

 ## Example